Ohio Casino Revenues Inch Up In November As Slot Machines Drive Growth

 Ohio’s commercial casino industry recorded a modest but notable gain in November, as strong slot machine play helped push overall revenue higher despite softer performance at table games.

-According to state figures, the four casinos collectively generated $86.1million during the month, marking a 2.2% year-over-year increase and reinforcing the sector’s steady, if unspectacular, momentum heading toward year-end.
+According to state figures, the four casinos collectively generated $86.1 million during the month, marking a 2.2% year-over-year increase and reinforcing the sector’s steady, if unspectacular, momentum heading toward year-end.

-Slot machine revenue grew by 4.1% to $62.5m, offsetting a decline in table game revenue, which fell 2.7% to $23.5m.
+Slot machine revenue grew by 4.1% to $62.5m, offsetting a decline in table game revenue, which fell 2.7% to $23.5 million.

 This continued shift away from table games toward electronic gaming products mirrors a broader Midwest trend, with electronic gaming consistently outperforming table games in most markets.